-As darker nights mean poor visibility both inside and out, it’s essential to prepare yourself and stay safe.
+As the shorter days cause poor visibility in winter both inside and out, it’s essential to prepare yourself and stay safe.

 Some of the day-to-day aspects to consider during the darker winter days are eyewear, driving and lighting.

-These are also important considerations if you’re up early in the morning before sunrise.
+These are also essential considerations if you’re up early in the morning before sunrise.

 Wear your glasses when it’s dark

-With darker days and nights, you may benefit from wearing your glasses.
+With poor visibility in longer hours of darkness, you may benefit from wearing your glasses.

 When it’s dark, our pupils dilate to allow more light in, but this causes our vision to be blurry, which can be a risk to our safety.